 I ignore him and respond to my mother.
 "Okay."
-But it's only because Ana's giving me such an imploring look, and I know that if I leave in a huff it will be a blight on what has been a wonderful day.
+But it's only because Ana's giving me such an imploring look, and I know that if I leave in my present mood it will be a blight on what has been a wonderful day.

 Ana wraps her arms around me.
 "Thank you," she whispers.
-I smile down at her and the dark cloud that is my mood begins to dissipate.
+I smile down at her and the dark cloud that hangs over me begins to dissipate.